You don’t need to buy an urn. In fact, there are plenty of everyday items you probably have in your house that can be

 – You can divide the remains or use multiple items to get up to the 200 cubic inch mark

 You probably have some sort of memory chest, keepsake box, or jewelry box around the house.
 To hold all of the remains, you’ll need a fairly large one – an interior space that measures about 8″ x 6″ x 5″ will hold a little over 200 cubic inches (the average amount of remains for an adult).

-The memory chest pictured above is an inexpensive item from Amazon.
+The memory chest pictured above is an inexpensive item found online.
 At Urns Northwest, we have a variety of premium memory chests made in the USA and designed to honor your loved one.
 Some of these are designed for use as a memory chest in the top section with a separate chamber in the bottom for the cremated remains.
 You can browse more cremation urn and/or memory chest combos here.

 Whoda thunk, using an urn as an urn?
 It’s totally doable.
 You can place the remains in the bottom of a garden urn inside the plastic bag in which they come (maybe put it in a dry bag like this one to protect it), cover it all with soil, and plant some beautiful flowers over the top of it.